diffix/reference/README.md

 The codebase is currently organized in a number of projects:

 - `OpenDiffix.Core`: Contains the meat of this project.
 It is the query and anonymization engine.
+  The main public interface to it is the [`QueryEngine.run` function here](src/OpenDiffix.Core/QueryEngine.fs)
 - `OpenDiffix.CLI`: A command line interface that can be used to exercise the reference implementation.

 ### Branches